 The golden rule to achieving steak with a deep-brown, flavorful crust?
 Eliminating as much moisture as possible from its surface.
 Moisture is the enemy of crispiness.
 That’s because moisture slows down Maillard reactions, the process responsible for turning steak brown and crispy.
 Whether you’ve marinated your steak or not, you’ll want to blot it all over with paper towels before you season it.
 Doing so prevents seasoning from melting and inhibits steam (moisture!) from forming when you cook the steak.

 Season the Steak with Smoky Flavor

 After the steak is dry, brush it with some neutral oil (like canola oil or grapeseed oil) and generously season it with kosher salt and freshly ground black pepper.
 If you’d like to add a layer of smoky flavor, consider seasoning the steak with smoked salt instead of kosher salt, or rubbing on some smoked paprika.

 Next, let the steak come to room temperature for about 30 minutes or so.
 While this step might seem unnecessary, it can mean the difference between a good steak and a great steak.
 That’s because if the steak comes straight from the fridge, it won’t cook evenly — the inside will stay raw even after the outside sears.

+- Add a pat of butter.
 After you flip the steak, add a big pat of butter on top.
 It will melt and baste the steak, helping to caramelize the crust.

+- Finish the steak in the oven.
 Transfer the steak to a 450-degree F oven for 3 to 10 minutes, until an instant-read thermometer inserted into the thickest part of the steak reaches the desired numbers.

 - For medium-rare, cook the steak to 130 to 135 degrees F.